 Time

-The Yi Peng Lantern Festival occurs on the full moon night of the second month under Lanna calendar.
+The Yi Peng Lantern Festival occurs on the full moon night of the second month under Lanna calendar, in 2026 the Yi Peng Festival will happen on November 24th-25th!
 If we consider the Thai lunar calendar system this festival usually occurs at or near the full moon day of the twelfth month of the Thai lunar calendar system, which falls in November.
 Lanna calendar works on lunar cycle therefore the years will change with respect to intensive celebration with Yi Peng Festival on a solar calendar.

 Location